 Finished height = measured height + desired overlap

 We are constantly working on our customer experience and the perception of our products.
-Soon we will place short instructional videos online in which the mounting will be shown step by step.
-In the meantime, you can use the installation instructions below.
-These explain step by step which things you need to pay attention to during the installation and operation of your curtain.
+In our short instruction videos the assembly is shown step by step.
+You can also use the mounting instructions below.
+They explain step by step what you should pay attention to when mounting and operating your curtain.

 If you have any questions or encounter problems during the mounting of your curtain you can contact us online or contact the Diaz distributor where you picked up the product.